Frequently Asked Questions

 How far in advance do I need to book the Gospel Project for a wedding/function?

-We accept bookings up to 2 years in advance.
-We recommend early booking , particularly if you are getting married on a Saturday, or during the summer months.
+We accept bookings up to 18 months in advance.
+We recommend early booking, particularly if you are getting married on a Saturday, or during the summer months.

 Are The Gospel Project available for events on weekdays?

 Yes.
-For the 6 members of The Gospel Project (Vocal Ensemble), music is a profession, not a hobby.
+For the 6 members of The Gospel Project (Vocal Ensemble), music is our profession.

 What does the group wear when performing?

-In 2013 we changed our attire for wedding ceremonies.
-The Gospel Project (Vocal Ensemble) now wear electric blue kimono-style dresses (for the ladies!) and smart black with an electric blue tie for the men.
+Our current wedding attires is electric blue kimono-style dresses (for the ladies!) and smart black with an electric blue tie for the men.
 Previously we all wore black with purple ties.